 - 7.16 Borrowing is governed by The Prudential Code for Capital Investment in Local Authorities.
 Borrowing is permissible if it is affordable, prudent and sustainable. - 7.17 Borrowing decisions take into account the revenue implications of projects, both the benefits, such as efficiency savings, and the costs, such as repayment of debt and interest costs.
 These are built into the MTFP to determine affordability.
 Again, as with the revenue contributions referred to above, the extent to which the Council can borrow resources is largely dependent on the capacity within the General Fund Revenue Budget to pay for borrowing costs. - 7.18 Given the constraints on the Council's General Fund Revenue Budget, the extent to which the Council can borrow resources for capital investment will require compensating savings to be identified within the budget if it is to remain affordable, prudent and sustainable.
-In view of this, the Council's current strategy is to incur no new borrowing for capital investment in the life of the current MTFP. - 7.19 The exception to this is 'invest to save' projects where borrowing costs can be funded from savings arising as a result of capital investment.
+In view of this, the Council's current strategy is to incur only incur new borrowing for capital investment in the life of the current MTFP up to the value of Minimum Revenue Provision. - 7.19 The exception to this is 'invest to save' projects where borrowing costs can be funded from savings arising as a result of capital investment.
 The Council will endeavour to identify opportunities for such projects, both as a means of asset renewal but also as a way to reduce the operating costs of the Council's asset base.
-Other than this, the Council intends to use capital receipts in lieu of borrowing already approved over the next 3 years.

-Estimated Capital Resources 2019/20 to 2021/22
+Estimated Capital Resources 2021/22 to 2023/24